google.com, pub-6952772305928907, DIRECT, f08c47fec0942fa0

 The track that leads through the hill is very boggy and wet in places.
 Long neglected, the former peat road weaves haphazardly through the bog.
 After a wet summer, even my Gore-tex hiking boots failed me as brown, peaty water soaked through to my toes, slowly warming in the heat.

 The reason for following this track was to see the “Peat Shelter” at the end of the road.
 Described by Peter Guy in his Walk Shetland series (1991) as a “derelict shelter” where “peat cutters could rest from their labours in the nearby [peat] banks, now disused.
 During the ‘flitting’ of peat (bringing home) workers of both sexes lived in such ‘peat hooses’ amongst the peat banks”.
+(I wrote more about the peat-cutting process in Shetland here.)

 My family were pretty unimpressed when I announced that I had found our target; a tumbledown shack, with nothing more standing than part of the corrugated roof and a few empty lemonade bottles.
 Peter Guy had more luck, saying that: “A plank covered bed-space occupied at least half the space at one end of the ‘hoose’.
 Thirteen such houses still existed here in the 1960s”.